charlesemarsh/vPress-integration-app/docs/privacy.markdown

 **1. Introduction**

-Welcome to [Your App Name] (the "App").
-This Privacy Policy explains how [Your Company Name] ("we," "us," "our") collects, uses, and discloses information about you when you use our App on Shopify (the "Platform").
+Welcome to Vpress integration app (the "App").
+This Privacy Policy explains how ("we," "us," "our") collects, uses, and discloses information about you when you use our App on Shopify (the "Platform").

 **2. Information We Collect**